michelled/weavly.org/src/activities/learning-about-patterns.md

 ---
 ## Description

-This activity calls for learners to identify patterns that are being repeated in a sequence.
+This activity call learners to identify patterns that are being repeated in a sequence.
 Parents, educators, and moderators can use simple drawings or clipart in a sequence practice to identify repeated patterns.

 Parents and educators can use these sequences as a starting point to practice identifying patterns in a sequence: <https://docs.google.com/presentation/d/1U2_xaP9UcmR1Ny-uRp6-d81Zn2taHjte_zW59b5HLcw/edit#slide=id.g5b08c87124_0_13>